ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 Now it _really_ looks like the method is taking more than three arguments, but it's not; Ruby can figure out from the hash rockets that the stuff at the end is really just one Hash.

-**Note that you can _only_ drop the curly brackets around a Hash in this one, very specific case** — if the Hash is the _last_ argument to a method.
+**Note that you can _only_ drop the curly braces around a Hash in this one, very specific case** — if the Hash is the _last_ argument to a method.
 So this:

 ```ruby
 my_hash = { :fruit => "banana", :sport => "hockey" }